-A minimum of five (5) strategic partners must be established by the operator within one hundred-twenty (120) days after receipt of the award, and the MBEC is required to maintain at least five (5) partnerships throughout the life of the award.
-The MBEC must notify MBDA in writing if it is replacing/changing a Partner.
-The MBEC must then replace a Partner within forty-five (45) days after termination of a previously established partnership.
-The MBEC shall consult with its MBDA National Enterprise Center prior to completing a MOU with a Strategic Partner.
-All Strategic Partnerships must be reviewed by the NEC to determine that they meet the criteria as specified in the Announcement before the MBEC will be able to claim that partnership.
+A minimum of five (5) strategic partners must be established by the operator within one hundred-twenty (120) days after receipt of the award.
+The MBEC is required to maintain these partnerships throughout the life of the award.
+The MBEC must notify MBDA in writing that it is replacing/changing a Partner.
+The MBEC must then replace a Partner within forty-five (45) days after termination of that previously established partnership.
+The MBEC shall consult with its MBDA National Enterprise Center prior to completing the MOU.
+All Strategic Partnerships must be reviewed by the NEC to determine if it meets the criteria as specified in the Announcement before the MBEC will be able to claim that partnership.
 The MBDA shall have no relationship with or responsibility to the MBEC's Strategic Partners.